To know how to prevent premenstrual acne, you need to know what triggers this inflammatory condition and how to deal with the cause’s root.

 The extra strength can be a little more drying to the skin compared to the BHA 2% Liquid Exfoliant; therefore, you must use a good, non-clogging moisturizer right after applying it.

-Although this is a product intended to be used on the entire face, you can still use it as a spot treatment for premenstrual pimples.
+Although this product is intended to be used on the entire face, you can still use it as a spot treatment for premenstrual pimples.

 Acne.org – 2.5% Benzoyl Peroxide – $25